ultimateCSEboss/todolist-dvm-rnd1/README.md

 >Requesting additional features is also appreciated.
 Reach me out at chaitanyaplusplus@gmail.com or [LinkedIn](https://www.linkedin.com/in/chaitanya-prabuddha-bits94/)

+>Some features may take some time.
+I will try to make regular updates until I actually complete this project upto my desire.

 ## Personal Use:

 You are allowed to do whatever you like with this code.
 Run it locally or maybe deploy it for your friends?!